Eric Liu

-Early life
+Early life and education

-Liu was born in Poughkeepsie, New York, to parents born in China who later moved to Taiwan.
-His uncle is Taiwanese Premier Liu Chao-shiuan.
+Liu was born in Poughkeepsie, New York, to a Taiwanese American family.
+His parents were born in China and later moved to Taiwan.
+His uncle, Liu Chao-shiuan, served as the premier of the Republic of China.

+After high school, Liu graduated from Yale University with a bachelor's degree in history and earned his Juris Doctor (J.D.) from Harvard Law School.

 Career

-He studied history at Yale University and is a graduate of Harvard Law School.

 Liu today is CEO of Citizen University, a non-profit organization that promotes what it calls "powerful citizenship".
 Citizen University's programs include Civic Saturdays, a civic analogue to a faith gathering.
 His 2014 TED talk on civic power, "Why ordinary people need to understand power", has been viewed more than two million times.
 His other TED Talks, on civic religion and on voting, have also been viewed millions of times.
 In 2014, he launched the Aspen Institute Program on Citizenship and American Identity to advance conversation about the nature of American national identity.

 Liu has authored many books, most recently Become America: Civic Sermons on Love, Responsibility, and Democracy, which collects sermons he wrote and delivered at Civic Saturdays around the country.
 His 2017 book You're More Powerful Than You Think is a citizen's guide to the practice of power.
 His book A Chinaman's Chance (2014) explores being Chinese American in the age of China and America.
 He is also the author of Guiding Lights: The People Who Lead Us Toward Our Purpose in Life (2005), about transformative mentors, leaders and teachers, and The Accidental Asian: Notes of a Native Speaker (1998), about ethnicity, identity and acculturation.
 Liu is a frequent contributor to TheAtlantic.com.
 He wrote the "Teachings" column for Slate magazine from 2002 to 2005.

 Liu and businessman Nick Hanauer have co-authored two political books: The True Patriot (Sasquatch Books, 2007), which defines patriotism in progressive terms, and The Gardens of Democracy (Sasquatch Books, 2011), which presents a 21st-century way of envisioning citizenship, the economy, and the role of government.
 In 2013, Liu and Hanauer suggested a demand-side macroeconomic theory, Middle-out economics, which identifies the buying power of the middle class as the necessary ingredient for job creation and economic growth.

 Liu lives in Seattle, where he has served on the Seattle Public Library Board of Trustees and on the Washington State Board of Education.
 He has taught civic leadership courses at the University of Washington and is the co-founder of the Alliance for Gun Responsibility.